Van Leer Jerusalem Institute: Campus

 The Institute is located in Jerusalem's Talbiya neighborhood, next door to the official residence of the President of Israel.

-The original building was designed in the 1960's by Reznik Architects and Povzner Architects, and included offices for scholars, a library, a large auditorium and a smaller conference room, as well as extensive public areas.
+The original building was designed in the 1960s by Reznik Architects and Povzner Architects, and included offices for scholars, a library, a large auditorium and a smaller conference room, as well as extensive public areas.
 A second building, part of the same campus, houses the Israel Academy of Sciences and Humanities and the Council for Higher Education.
 A central element of the design is a large courtyard, which houses a larger-than-life statue of Albert Einstein – a replica of the Albert Einstein Memorial in Washington, D.C.

 An additional building, housing the Polonsky Academy for Advanced Study in the Humanities and Social Sciences, was built and inaugurated in 2013.
-The building was designed by Chyutin Architects with two goals in mind: creating a new, integral part of the existing campus, which would fit in with the existing buildings; and designing in an environmentally sensitive way, preserving the skyline and keeping in mind strict green building standarts.
+The building was designed by Chyutin Architects with two goals in mind: creating a new, integral part of the existing campus, which would fit in with the existing buildings; and designing in an environmentally sensitive way, preserving the skyline and keeping in mind strict green building standards.
 The Polonsky Academy building is energy efficient, utilizing natural lighting and an innovative geo-thermal tunnel HVAC system.
 In 2024, a solar panel array was installed on the roof of the Polonsky Academy building.

 The two buildings house together a 27,000-volume library devoted to philosophy, philosophy of science, historical sociology and political theory.